Kicheche Bush Camp is a stylish camp with strong guiding and photography credentials.

 At the front is a lounge with comfortable chairs and a coffee table.
 It is here that your coffee or tea is left in the morning, while during the afternoon it is a nice spot to while away your siesta.
 In the spacious bedroom, pale-wood furniture and cream fabrics look very contemporary and stylish, and the odd bit of Maasai jewellery dotted around reminds you that you are in Kenya!
 A large decanter of drinking water, radio for emergencies, and wellington boots for wet weather offer some useful practicalities too.

 The bathrooms, too, can be separated off by a canvas flap for privacy.
 A free-standing wash basin sits atop a white wooden table, with a plumbed-in tap and mirror.
 There is plenty of hanging space for clothes, a proper flush loo and lovely toiletries too.
 The tent’s bucket shower, set over a beautifully crafted wooden shower stand, and plenty of hot water brought at a time to suit you, might make this one of the best bucket showers you’ll ever have.
+Cold water is available at all times.

 It is also possible to arrange trips to the local Maasai village, and nature walks led by a Kicheche Bush Camp guide with a radio, and an armed ranger.
 If you’re really adventurous you can also arrange an overnight fly-camp – you leave Kicheche in the afternoon and walk to a very simple bush camp consisting of dome tents and a single bush shower and toilet.